fermga/TNFR-LFS/docs/cli.md

 ## Subcommands

-The ``tnfr-lfs`` executable (part of the TNFR × LFS toolkit) organises the workflow into seven subcommands:
+The ``tnfr-lfs`` executable (part of the TNFR × LFS toolkit) organises the workflow into eight subcommands:

 ### ``template``